Ambivalence

 Dig deeper with Sebastian →

-Ambivalence, the simultaneous presence of conflicting motivations, is a normal human process on the path to change.
-In natural language, ambivalence is reflected in a mixture of change talk and sustain talk.
+Ambivalence, the simultaneous presence of conflicting motivations, is a normal human process on the path to change … The evoking process is intended to help resolve ambivalence in the direction of change.

 Miller, William R., Motivational Interviewing: Helping People Change, Third Edition, 2013supporting